 UO President Michael H. Schill sent the following message to the campus community June 13:

-Dear members of the University of Oregon community,
+Dear University of Oregon community members,

 Michael H. Schill